 Understandably, the severe conditions within the bunker made reproduction effectively impossible.
-Although the scientists did undertake a special search for larvae, pupae, empty cocoons or queens, they found nothing.
+Although the scientists did undertake a special search for larvae, pupae, empty cocoons, or queens, they found nothing.
 Nor did they find signs of male offspring.

 Looking for an answer to why the population was still seemingly thriving, the scientists deduced that there was a constant influx of newly fallen ants.
-The metal plate that once covered the pipe outlet had obviously rusted so much that it has been collapsing under a big wood ant colony’s mound built right over the pipe.
+The metal plate that once covered the pipe outlet had obviously rusted so much that it had been collapsing under a big wood ant colony’s mound built right over the pipe.
 In fact, the mortality in the bunker is quite high, but the regular ‘newcomers’ turn out to be overcompensating for the dead ants.

-“To conclude, the wood ant ‘colony’ described here – although superficially looking like a functioning colony with workers teeming on the surface of the mound – is rather an example of survival of a large amount of workers trapped within a hostile environment in total darkness, with constantly low temperatures and no ample supply of food,” say the authors.
+“To conclude, the wood ant ‘colony’ described here – although superficially looking like a functioning colony with workers teeming on the surface of the mound – is rather an example of survival of a large number of workers trapped within a hostile environment in total darkness, with constantly low temperatures and no ample supply of food,” say the authors.

 [November 3, 2019: There is an update to this story.]